Sweet, sparkly Moscato pops with celebrity props

 "The rise of Moscato and sweet red wines seems to indicate that Americans are getting more comfortable with wine in general.
 Because of that, they are drinking what they like as opposed to what they 'should' drink," Carley said.

-A year-over-year comparison shows sales of the wine topping $300 million for 2011, more than triple what they were for 2009.
+A year-over-year comparison shows sales of the up-and-coming wine topping $300 million for 2011, more than triple what they were for 2009.
+The varietal now accounts for around three percent of total table wine sales, up from one percent in 2009, according to information and measurement company Nielsen.

-Moscato and other sweet wines are breaking out of their after-dinner niche, but they are often snubbed by "serious" wine drinkers, who tend to favour drier wines.
+Moscato and other sweet wines are breaking out of their after-dinner niche, but they are often snubbed by "serious" wine drinkers, who tend to favor drier wines.

 But many producers are following the money.